We are happy to announce a new microfilm scanner purchased with the help of a $5,000 grant and installed on Jan. 17

 This is the 36-page quarterly magazine of the Adair County Historical Society which is included with your membership, or can be purchased separately at any time.

 The Adair County Historical Society's new magazine is just out!
-It contains Pam Sylvara's history of the 1957 and subsequent swimming pools,
+It contains Pam Sylvara's biography of Gary Lee Cunningham,

 For members, your magazines have been mailed to you.

 For non-members, get your copies of this magazine by mail for $9.00 by sending a check to ACHS, 211 S. Elson, Kirksville, MO 63501.

 This is a list of articles published in the The Adair Historian published by the Adair

 County Historical Society beginning in 1998 through 2009.
 The article titles are listed in chronological order by date

 printed.
 One can use a browser's search feature (ctrl + f) to check for particular names or words.

 Tables of contents and cover photos for Adair Historian issues dating from 2016 to the present are available from the

 To Obtain Hard Copies: The ACHS will send up to three articles from this index for a $10.00 minimum charge plus $3.00 each

 thereafter.
 Send your request including the article names, and where they are located including the year, season,